 When you’re trying to do a “darker” season of Power Rangers, having wacky anime looking zords isn’t exactly the best course of action.
 They did lampshade all of the wackier aspects of Go-onger fairly well, but it was still an uphill battle.
 The end result more or less worked and it’s still regarded as one of the series’ best.

 Samurai Sentai Shinkenger – Power Rangers Samurai/Super Samurai

 Samurai and Super Samurai are like Wild Force without the caring.
 They are Shinkenger, through and through.
 Not only would they copy the story but they’d downright copy whole sequences right down to how they were shot (and even taking footage of the moon in one case).

 According to Tony Oliver, who did a small amount of writing for the season, they thought directly translating it would make the production easier.
 It didn’t.
-It lead to awkward Hong Kong translated style dialogue such as, “we became impatient!”
+It lead to awkward translated dialogue such as, “we became impatient!”
 The show was watered down Shinkenger.
 Not the most triumphant return to the franchise for Saban.